weaviate/weaviate-io/_posts/blog/2022-09-27-Hugging-Face-Inference-API-in-Weaviate.md

 Once, you imported some or all of the data, you can start running queries.
 (yes, you can start querying your database even during the import).

-Running queries, also requires the same token.
+Running queries also requires the same token.
 But you can reuse the same client, so you are good to go.

 Then, you just run the queries, as per usual: